Magnus-Harder/ML-Ops-31/reports/README.md

 >
 > Answer:

 In our project, we encountered significant challenges related to the integration of Google Cloud Platform (GCP) services and Data Version Control (DVC).
 These difficulties centered around the orchestration of data management, model training, and deployment in a cloud-based environment.

 Initially, integrating GCP into our workflow took time to sort out.
 Configuring authentication, managing service accounts, and ensuring proper access permissions between GitHub, DVC, GCP and our local environments proved to be a tricky undertaking.

 To overcome these challenges we would go through the exercises for each and try to make it work in the practice project before implementing it for our project.
 We would also ask Nicki and the TA's for guidance, but in some cases they also struggled to assist us.
 We tried following different approaches before finally arriving at an understanding of how we could set up some of the desired functionality using service accounts.

-(147)
+In the end, we resolved this issue by letting the prediction step run as a Google Cloud Run service, that would run a docker image with the trained model built in.
+The build process would then read the trained model from a public Google Bucket.

+The model training on the other hand was run on a Google Compute instance  which gave us less problems in terms of authentification.

 ### Question 27